Mechsoft-Limited/iniswap-document/get-started/connection-guide.md

 ![](<../.gitbook/assets/image (78).png>)

 1. You'll see a DApp browser page open.
 Under "DeFi", find and tap the **iniswap** button.
-If you can't see iniswap under DeFi, you can also find it under "BSC".
+If you can't see Iniswap under DeFi, you can also find it under "BSC".

 ![](<../.gitbook/assets/image (54).png>)